mo7morad/Fundamentals_RoadMap/README.md

 ---

+## 📌 Featured Projects

+Here’s a quick overview of 8 key projects included in this repository:

+1. **MathQuiz**
+   🎯 *A simple, interactive math quiz game that sharpens arithmetic skills through engaging challenges.*

+2. **ScissorsPaperRock**
+   ✂️ *A classic implementation of the "Scissors Paper Rock" game in C++, delivering nostalgic fun with a modern twist.*

+3. **Banking System**
+   🏦 *A fully object-oriented banking system featuring comprehensive account management, seamless transactions, and robust data persistence.*

+4. **ATM-System-Project**
+   💳 *A console-based ATM simulation that supports quick & normal withdrawals, deposits, balance inquiries, secure user authentication, and efficient transaction processing.*

+5. **ContactsSystem**
+   📇 *A versatile contacts management application that allows users to add, remove, search, and display contacts, with all data persistently stored in a text file.*

+6. **Driving-Simulation**
+   🚗 *A dynamic driving simulation that handles user inputs for movement, acceleration, braking, and collision detection, offering real-time feedback and control.*

+7. **Undo/Redo System**
+   ↩️ *An innovative string management system implementing Undo/Redo functionality using stack data structures, perfect for enhancing text editing capabilities.*

+8. **Queue Line Project**
+   ⏱️ *A dynamic solution for managing line ordering using a queue data structure, featuring advanced validation and real-time updates.*

+---

 ## 📘 Introduction

 Welcome to the **Fundamentals Roadmap** repository!
 This repository documents my learning journey 🔬 through **26 foundational programming courses** curated by **Eng.
 Mohamed Abo-Hadhoud**.